miiwo/granblue_api/README.md

 - name
 - element
 - wep_type
+- ca_desc
+- skill

+Note that: *name, ca_desc, and skill* are considered primary filters and only one will be applied when searching.
+The other fields will be unaffected.

 ##### Response
 Returns a list of weapons.
 If there are no skills associated with the weapon, there will be no field for it in the response JSON.